maxxiimo/the-front-end-manifesto/information-architecting.md

 Information Architecting
 ========================

-In the first section of this book we laid down the foundation for our application by:
+In the first section of this book we laid down the foundation of our application by:

 1. Defining our base [markup][] and [styles][].
 2. Choosing a [mobile][] content delivery strategy.